KorAP/Kalamar/README.md

 ### Generate Static Asset Files

-To generate the static asset files (scripts, styles, images ...), you need NodeJS > 0.8.
+To generate the static asset files (scripts, styles, images ...), you need NodeJS > 0.8 and npm.
+For processing Sass, you will need Ruby with the sass gem in addition.
 This will probably need administration rights.

 ```
 $ npm install